varnish/Varnish-Book/varnish_book.rst

    It is far better to either cache multiple copies of the same content for each user or cache **nothing** at all, than caching personal, confidential or private content and deliver it to a wrong client.
    In other words, the worst is to jeopardize users' privacy for saving backend resources.
-   Therefore, it is strongly adviced to take your time to write a correct VCL program and test it thoroughly before caching cookies in production deployments.
+   Therefore, it is strongly advised to take your time to write a correct VCL program and test it thoroughly before caching cookies in production deployments.

    Despite cookie-based caching is discouraged, Varnish can be forced to cache content based on cookies.
    If a client request contains ``req.http.Cookie``, issue ``return (hash);`` in ``vcl_recv``.